NeonilaH/Javascript/SoloLearn.md

 Bob was hired as an airport information officer and needs to generate status messages for each flight․ Let’s help him!
 Complete the given program by fixing the constructor, making a flight object, and assign it to given variable to correctly execute the corresponding message.
-Flight ID and the flight status(landed, on time, delayed, etc.) are taken as input.*/
+Flight ID and the flight status(landed, on time, delayed, etc.) are taken as input.
 ```js
 function main() {
     //take flight number and its status